mialana/chess/README.txt

 - Provide an overview of each of the classes in your code, and what their function is in the overall game.

+RunChess: this class mostly handles the main GUI drawing of the program.
+It drew the board, buttons, whoseTurn to a JPanel.
+It was also in charge of all the mouse click listening that was happening in the game.
+Chess: this class handles the drawing of the board, drawing of the pieces, drawing of colors to signify game state, drawing of the game conclusion, and save game functionality.
+ChessBoard: this class holds the 2d array, whose turn it is, and the lists of all the pieces on both sides.
+Piece: this class is the framework of all the Piece classes, and implements the "normal" behavior of pieces such as Knight, Bishop, and Queen.
+All piece classes: Holds properties that are specific to themselves, such as how to be drawn, how to move, what are viable moves, etc.

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

+I think I had a lot of trouble first getting used to how to use the Java Swing library.
+There was a lot of reading I had to do to fully understand how mouse click listeners, JComponents, etc. worked.
+Furthermore, I think I was a bit inefficient with traversing elements and making new methods, as at points I got a bit confused by my own code.
+I tried to solve this by making a lot of comments as I went.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

+In the future, I would have looked to make my private state a lot better encapsulated.
+Some of my classes don't have private instance variables, and I know that that is a sign of bad design.
+Furthermore, I realized in the middle of implementing that it wasn't necessary for each piece to contain a copy of the board.
+If I had more time, I also definitely would have wanted to implement click and drag, as that would improve UX greatly.
+However, I do think I did an okay job of covering all edge cases and making sure that all functionalities were correctly implemented.

 ========================